ericom-gideon/docs/docs/getstarted/how_ninefold_works_with_github_bitbucket_and_git_url.md

 page_description: Knowledge base article to instruct users on how Ninefold interacts with Github, Bitbucket and Git URL
 page_keywords:    repo Github Bitbucket git deployment redeployment repository gitURL

-## How Ninefold works with Github, Bitbucket and Git URL
+## How Ninefold works with GitHub, Bitbucket and Git URL

 #### Overview